Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Inserting a Satellite object

-The Satellite () object is the vehicle for the transmitter.
+A Satellite () object is the vehicle for the transmitter.
 It also functions as a seed satellite for a satellite constellation you set up later.

 1. Insert a Satellite () object using the Orbit Wizard () method.

-2. Set the following when the Orbit Wizard opens:
+2. Set the following in the Orbit Wizard:

 3. Option Value

-Type: Circular
+Type Circular

-Satellite Name: LEO_Sat
+Satellite Name LEO_Sat

-Inclination: 50 deg
+Inclination 50 deg

-Altitude: 1734 km
+Altitude 1734 km

-4. Click the 3D Model: ellipsis () in the Graphics frame.
+4. Click the 3D Model ellipsis () in the Graphics frame.

-5. Select stss.mdl when the File dialog box opens.
+5. Select stss.glb in the File dialog.

 6. Click Open.